Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 A chain of UTF-8 characters.

+## UUID

+A UUID (Universally Unique Identifier) is a 128-bit identifier used to uniquely distinguish objects in distributed systems (e.g.: `550e8400-e29b-41d4-a716-446655440000`)

 ## Version

 Specifies a system version.
 Version must follow the Semantic Versioning, which means, it consists of three numbers separated by dots.
 These numbers represent the `MAJOR`, `MINOR` and `PATCH` version.
 An example: 5.0.0